naav97/EHTML/README.md

 # EHTML

 EHTML is a html validator.
 (For now) It validates the basic structure (mening doctype, html, head, title and body tags in correct order) of an HTML file passed as an argument.
+It also validates some basic SEO good practices.

 ## Runing